 To book an appointment to see Mrs Hope, pupils should contact Mrs Gibbon in Wyresdale House.
-Mrs Hope's hours are 8.30am to 1.30pm on Wednesday and 8.30am to 3.30pm on Friday.
+Mrs Hope is available on Thursday and Friday 9am – 3.30pm.

 LRGS host a Careers Fair offering pupils from Year 9 and upwards the opportunity to meet with Higher Education Institutions and employers to gather facts on all progression routes, entry requirements and trends in the current labour market.